Comic-Con Museum: History

 The Comic-Con Museum is a year-round experience focused on comics and popular arts, similar to the annual San Diego Comic-Con.
 It replaced the former San Diego Hall of Champions museum, located in Balboa Park.
 The building was offered to Comic-Con by the City of San Diego in March 2017.
-The museum opened in the summer of 2021 and was completed in phases until the year 2024.
+The museum was completed in phases until its grand opening on November 26, 2024.
 Many popular characters have been featured in the museum's exhibitions, including Batman, Wonder Woman, Pac-Man, and Spider-Man.
 Although there are no specific criteria for which characters or series are selected, the museum chooses its exhibits based on all forms of art, such as film, the written word, original art, scripts, and more.

 Special exhibits

 Five Decades of Comic-Con

 The exhibit, “Cover Story: Five Decades of Comic-Con”, showcases the original cover art of comics from the last 50 years.
 The exhibit allows visitors to see how the events and comics have changed over the decades.
 The collection of souvenir books, articles, advertisements, and artwork at the museum grew over the years.
 The exhibit features work from famous artists like Jack Kirby, Jim Lee, and Frank Miller.
 For example, artist John Romita's comics consist of Wolverine, Spider-Man, She-Hulk, and the 2019 cover for the 50th anniversary of Comic-Con.